The Crucial Role of Healthcare Data Security: Challanges, Solutions

 4. User Errors & Insider Threats

-Insider threat implies the security threat caused by the people who work/worked at an organization, and usually, any employee can access 20% of sensitive files belonging to the facility.
+Insider threat implies healthcare data security threat caused by the people who work/worked at an organization, and usually, any employee can access 20% of sensitive files belonging to the facility.
 So any data breach caused by the fault of doctors, medical staff, or any other current or former employee can occur.

-For example, sending a patient’s medical record details via email or text poses a huge security threat.
+For example, sending a patient’s medical record details via email or text poses a huge healthcare data security threat.
 Similarly, storing the data on a personal device and sharing it while using public Wi-Fi leads to a high chance of the information being easily accessed by a cybercriminal.

 With this, the lack of regular employee and patient training on treating sensitive information increases the risk of a data breach.